 - Let this rise (covered) for half an hour.

-- Now knead balls.
-Keep in mind that the dough will continue to rise so don’t put the buns too close to eachother.
-Then cover up and let rise for 30 minutes.
+- Knead into balls.
+Keep in mind that the dough will continue to rise so don’t put the buns too close to each other.
+Then cover it and let rise for 30 minutes.

-- Preheat the oven to 200 degrees in the meantime.
-Depending on the size the buns should be in the oven between 10 and 25 minutes.
-Get them out and let them cool down.
+- Preheat the oven to 200 degrees.
+Depending on the size of the buns, the buns should be in the oven between 10 and 25 minutes.
+Get them out and let them cool off.

-- While the buns are cooling down, you can start with the filling.
+- While the buns are cooling, you can start with the filling.
 Because I did not find almond paste, I chose marzipan.
-The World Wide Web could not really help whether it was the same or not.

 - Grate the marzipan.